transmute-industries/draft-ietf-spice-charter/charter.md

 - Availability (efficiently information processing, minimizing data in flight, reducing carbon cost for storage and transmission, and supporting offline / paper credential use cases)
 - Semantic interchangeability (ensuring terms are understood and used consistently, in a global or local context)
 - Usability and Feasibility ( The core operations must be easy to understand and use, and possible to integrate with existing platforms)

-## Motivating Factors for conducting this work at IETF

-- Privacy and security expertise at IETF / IRTF specifically relevant to this work
-- Anticipated successful conclusion of the VC 2.0 Working Group at W3C

 ## Work Items